Scott La Rock: Career

-La Rock returned to New York City in hopes of finding work and making inroads to the music industry.
+La Rock returned to New York City in hopes of finding work and making inroads in the music industry.
 Through a connection of his mother's, La Rock landed a job as a social worker at Franklin Armory Men's Shelter on 166th Street in the Bronx.
 At night, though, he spun records at the hip hop hot spot the Broadway Repertoire Theatre.

 During his time as a social worker, La Rock met rapper KRS-One in 1986 at Franklin Men's Shelter where KRS resided.
 The pair formed Boogie Down Productions (BDP) with DJ Derrick "D-Nice" Jones, a cousin of the shelter's security guard, Floyd Payne.
 The group's 1987 debut album, Criminal Minded, is considered a hip hop classic.

-Shooting
+Murder

 On August 27, 1987, D-Nice was assaulted by men upset that he had been talking to one of their ex-girlfriends.
 D-Nice asked La Rock to help defuse the situation.
 Later that day, La Rock, Scotty "Manager Moe" Morris, DJ McBooo, D-Nice and BDP bodyguard Darrell rode a Jeep CJ-7 to the Highbridge Homes Projects building on University Avenue in the South Bronx.
 As they were leaving, bullets were fired through the side and top of the Jeep.
 La Rock struck his head on the dashboard, not realizing at the time he had been struck by a bullet in the back of his head.
 He was driven to Lincoln Hospital.
 He was conscious as he was wheeled into the emergency department, telling doctors he was feeling cold and tired.
-He died in the operating room.
+After lifesaving efforts failed, he was declared brain dead, and his mother later made the decision to terminate life support and donate his organs.

-Two men were arrested and charged with La Rock's murder, but they were acquitted at the trial.
+Two men were arrested and charged with La Rock's murder, but they were acquitted at trial.
+He left behind an infant son.